unisonweb/unison/unison-src/transcripts/empty-namespaces.output.md

   No results.
 Check your spelling, or try using tab completion to supply command arguments.

-  `find.global` can be used to search outside the current namespace.
+  `debug.find.global` can be used to search outside the current namespace.

 ```